-Social Security Agreement with the Czech Republic Frequently Asked Questions
+Social Security Agreement between Australia and Czech Republic - Frequently Asked Questions

 When was the Agreement signed?

 The Agreement was signed on 16 September 2009.

 For Australia, the Agreement covers Age Pension.
 For the Czech Republic, the Agreement covers age, invalidity and survivors' benefits.

 Under the Agreement, Australia and the Czech Republic broadly share responsibility for social security coverage of people who would not otherwise be entitled to a pension because they do not have enough residence in Australia or sufficient insurance periods in the Czech Republic.
 It also helps people who could not otherwise claim because they are living abroad.